 The Department awards honors in philosophy at graduation to students who have completed a distinguished undergraduate record in philosophy.
-Rising seniors are admitted to the honors program in philosophy by a vote of the philosophy faculty and provided they have completed at least six courses in philosophy with a GPA of 3.6 or better in those courses.
-By a vote of the philosophy faculty, students who then complete the major with a 3.6 GPA or better in their philosophy courses will be awarded honors in philosophy upon graduation.
+By a vote of the philosophy faculty, students who complete the major with a 3.6 GPA or better in their philosophy courses will be awarded honors in philosophy upon graduation.
 The department may also designate still other students as having achieved honors in philosophy in exceptional cases (to be determined by vote of the whole department).

-The award of honors in thesis will be given to students who have completed PHL 496/Senior Thesis with distinction, as follows.
+The award of Capstone honors (thesis) will be given to students who have completed PHL 496/Senior Thesis with distinction, as follows.
 All thesis students will have, in addition to their capstone advisor who will serve as first reader, a second reader.
 If both readers judge the thesis to meet the standard for honors in thesis, the student will be invited to defend the thesis orally.
 The two faculty readers will then determine whether the thesis, in the light of the oral defense, merits honors in thesis.
 The grading of the thesis itself, however, will remain the responsibility of the original capstone advisor.
 Students completing PHL 496/Senior Thesis do so in conjunction with completing PHL 495/Senior Thesis Research.
 Normally, PHL 495 is completed during the fall term of the senior year and PHL 496 during the spring term.
 The two semester sequence of PHL 495 and PHL 496 is independent work guided by an advisor with whom the student will be working closely on a mutually agreed upon topic.
 The goal of this senior capstone is to give students the opportunity to unify skills and knowledge they have previously gained in the major.
 Prior to registering for PHL 495, students must consult with, and seek the permission of, the department faculty member they wish to work with on the capstone.
 Registration for PHL 495 can take place only after that faculty member has notified the student of this permission.
 Significant work as determined by the advisor should be completed for each of PHL 495 and 496.

-The award of honors in project will be given to students who have completed PHL 493/Senior Project with distinction, as follows.
+The award of Capstone honors (project) will be given to students who have completed PHL 494/Senior Project with distinction, as follows.
 Project students whose capstone advisor recommends their project for distinction will have a second reader.
-If both readers judge the project to the meet the standard for honors in project, the project will receive this award.
+If both readers judge the project to meet the standard for honors in project, the project will receive this award.
 The grading of the project itself, however, will remain the responsibility of the original advisor.
 PHL 493/Senior Project is independent work guided by an advisor with whom the student will be working closely on a mutually agreed upon topic over the course of one semester.
 The goal of this senior capstone is to give students the opportunity to unify skills and knowledge they have previously gained in the major.
 Prior to registering for PHL 493, students must consult with, and seek the permission of, the department faculty member they wish to work with on the capstone.
-Registration for PHL 493 can take place only after that faculty member has notified the student of this permission.
-Significant work as determined by the advisor should be completed for PHL 493.
+Registration for PHL 494 can take place only after that faculty member has notified the student of this permission.
+Significant work as determined by the advisor should be completed for PHL 494.
 Students who do not enroll in PHL 495 and PHL 496, must enroll in PHL 493 as a requirement for graduating with the philosophy major.